JaneNnyawira/Pizza-Sales-SQL-Queries/README.md

 2. Processing and Analyzing - MySQL.

 # Problem Statement
-KPI'S Requirement:
+KPI'S Requirements:
 * To analyze the key indicators for pizza sales data so as to have an insight about the perfomance of the business.
-  Therefore I calculated the following metrics:
+* Therefore I calculated the following metrics:
 1. Total revenue.
 2. Average order value.
 3. Total pizzas sold.
 4. Total orders.
 5. Average pizzas per order.

-Charts Requirement:
+Charts Requirements:
 * The business also wanted to gain insights and understand the key trends.
-I calculated the following requirement:
+* I calculated the following requirements:
 1. Daily trend for total orders.
 2. Hourly trend for total orders.
 3. Percentage of sales by pizza category.